 Nursing: Traditional (RN) Track or LPN to RN Track

-The Dual Admission nursing program at ARCC remains designed to be completed in as little as four years of full-time study, with the first two semesters devoted to prerequisite/preparatory courses required for admission to the nursing program.
-Successful completion of five semesters leads to the option for an Associate of Science Degree in Nursing offered by Anoka-Ramsey Community College and eligibility to take the NCLEX-RN licensure examination.
-The MANE curriculum continues for three additional semesters leading to a Bachelor of Science degree with a major in Nursing (BSN) offered by Metropolitan State University.
-It is intended that all courses will be offered at Anoka-Ramsey Community College campus.
-Please note that Nursing courses at Anoka-Ramsey are offered daytime only during the spring and fall semester.
+The Dual Admission nursing program at ARCC remains designed to be completed in as little as four years of full-time study.
+Successful completion of five semesters leads to the option for an Associate of Science Degree in Nursing offered by Anoka-Ramsey Community College and eligibility to take the NCLEX RN licensure examination.
+Nursing students may then continue for three additional semesters leading to a Bachelor of Science degree with a major in Nursing (BSN) offered by Metropolitan State University or Minnesota State University Moorhead.
+Nursing courses at ARCC are offered daytime only during the spring and fall semester.